kartva/Librarian/cli/README.md

 The released binaries are statically linked with `musl`, so there shouldn't be too much in the way of system requirements for the CLI except running Linux.

 Running with the `--local` option **requires additional dependencies** to be installed.
 Refer to the [server README's *Runtime Dependencies* section](../server/README.md#runtime-dependencies) for a list of the other dependencies.
 (The CLI tar file includes a copy of the `scripts` folder beside the binary)

+You might find it useful to refer to [the CLI dockerfile](../local-cli.dockerfile) for a list of dependencies.

 ## Install from source
 Requires a recent version of the [Rust](https://rust-lang.org) toolchain.